 7. Huntsville Shanannigans

 A traditional Norman Rockwell winter exists in Historic Huntsville Square.
-Founded in 1806, Huntsville retains much of its original charm from old farm homes, to a homemade ice rink in the park and Christmas lights abound.
-Big eaters will love Huntsville BBQ and those looking for a little more rowdy history can visit Utah’s oldest bar, the Shooting Star Saloon.
+Founded in 1806, Huntsville retains much of its original charm from old farm homes to a homemade ice rink in the park and Christmas lights abound.
+Winter weekends are never boring in Huntsville town!
+For a little more rowdy history, visit Utah’s oldest bar, the Shooting Star Saloon.

 8. CAT Skiing

-Deep powder is Utah’s calling and there’s no better way to access the freshest lines than via CAT Skiing.
-Long time CAT operators, Powder Mountain affords access to acres of fresh powder.
+Deep powder is Utah’s forte and there’s no better way to access the freshest lines than via CAT Skiing.
+Long time CAT operators at Powder Mountain give access to acres of fresh powder.
 New operators such as Whisper Ridge offer state-of-the-art CATs and untouched terrain with each ride.